 Learn about St. Pattys Day parades, vegan food and drinks, and the man who started it all.

 The explosion of green, friendly strangers, and rancorous parties every March 17th makes it seem like the whole world has gone Irish.
 But believe it or not, St. Patrick’s Day was once a quiet religious holiday honoring the patron saint of Ireland.
 How it became a daylong festival of food, parades, and beer is a different story.
 Read on to found out more about the man, the day, and the vegan way you too can join the revelry.

 The story of St. Patrick is one still shrouded in mystery.
 He was born in Britain near the end of the 4th century, and was kidnapped at the age of 16 by Irish raiders.
 During his time of captivity he turned to Christianity, and six years later, Patrick escaped his captors and walked 200 miles to the Irish coast.
 Soon after, Patrick became a priest and went back to Ireland.
-He is believed to have died on March 17, around 460 AD.
+St. Patrick is widely known amongst Christians and Catholics as the man who drove the snakes out of Ireland (a very metaphorical story that illustrates Ireland's shift toward Christianity and away from former pagan traditions).
+He is believed to have died on March 17, around 460 AD.st.

 Parades and Parties